 CVC Seeks Nominations for Environmental Awards

-Do you know someone who goes above and beyond to protect the environment?
-Credit Valley Conservation (CVC) is now seeking nominations for their annual Friends of the Credit Conservation Awards.
-The Awards honour local environmental champions who deserve recognition for their hard work to protect, connect and sustain the natural environment.
+Do you know someone who works hard to protect nature through on-the-ground action?
+Credit Valley Conservation (CVC) is seeking nominations for their annual Friends of the Credit Conservation Awards.
+The Awards program honours local environmental champions who deserve recognition for their efforts to protect, connect and sustain the natural environment.

-The Conservation Awards program, established more than 30 years ago recognizes partners and community leaders that contribute to meaningful environmental work across the Credit River Watershed.
-CVC is calling on the community to nominate environmental champions by November 25, 2018.
+The Conservation Awards program was established more than 30 years ago and continues to recognize community leaders across the Credit River Watershed.
+CVC encourages community members to nominate environmental champions by November 29, 2019.

 The Conservation Awards program recognizes projects and initiatives that help protect, connect and sustain the Credit River Watershed.
-One nominee will receive an award in each of the following categories:
+CVC is seeking submissions from the public in the following categories:

 - Youth Achievement

 - Corporate Leadership

 The nomination process is open until November 29, 2019.
 Submissions may be completed online through CVC’s website.
 The CVC Board of Directors reviews all nominations and makes the final award selection.